DallanQ/race_for_the_galaxy/QA.md

 > Is the Alien Rosetta Stone an Alien card or not?

 Yes, the Alien Rosetta Stone is an Alien card but it does not produce Alien technology goods(or a windfall world for those goods) and therefore it triggers a 2 points reward.
-This also means that the colony ship can be used to colonize the Alien Rosetta Stone World, since that world doesnn't produce Alien technology goods.
+This also means that the colony ship can be used to colonize the Alien Rosetta Stone World, since that world doesn't produce Alien technology goods.

 [space-mercenaries-plus-improved-logistics](https://boardgamegeek.com/thread/1087399/space-mercenaries-plus-improved-logistics)